JWar959/jWarren_Project3/README.md

 # jWarren_Project3
+John Warren
+CMPS-369
+Project 3

 Contact List Web Application (Project 3)

-Before running the project, you need to set up the environment variables.
-To do so, you must follow these steps:
+Before running the project, you need to ensure the environment variables are set up properly.

-1) Copy the example environment file

-cp .env.example .env

-2) Ensure that the .env file contains the following:
+1) Ensure that the .env file contains the following:

 DBPATH=./contacts.db

-3) Once the .env file is created, you can proceed with the installation and running steps below.

 Installing and Running